ITC-CRIB/jupyter-fairly/README.md

     ```
 2. Clone repository
 3. Activate conda environment
-4. Create a `.env` file with a TOKEN (for now only 4TU personal tokens).
+4. Create a `.env` file in  the `jupyterfair/jupyterfair/` subfolder, and add a TOKEN (for now only 4TU personal tokens).
 Such as:
    ```
    TOKEN="Bearer <token-hash>"
    ```
-5. Modify the path to the `.env` file in ``jupyter/jupyter/handler.py`
-6. Install, activate and build extension
+5. Install, activate and build extension
     ```shell
     # Install package in development mode
     pip install -e .